After-Shock/Cloudbox-wiki/Extras:-Adding-a-Subdomain.md

 ## Cloudflare:

-If you are using CloudFlare as your domain's DNS provider, you will need to add the subdomain on their [[website|https://cloudflare.com]].
+If you are using CloudFlare as your domain's DNS provider, you will need to add the subdomain to your domain profile on their [[site|https://cloudflare.com]].

 ## Other Domain Hosting Sites: